yejiwi/NAPDE-project-DeepONet/README.md

 Instead of jumping right into the problem, we test the DeepONet on nonlinear ODE to get familiar with it.
 With DeepONet, we will solve the ODE $\frac{dS(x)}{dx} = -s(x)^2 + u(x)$ given $u(x) = x^2 + x$ with an initial condition $s(0) = 0$.

-We compare the solution using numerical method with the solution that DeepONet predicted after trainig.
+We compare the solution using numerical method(LSODA) with the solution that DeepONet predicted after trainig.

 Number of sensors: 100